My Unsponsored Jolie Shower Head Filter Review

 🚰 Contaminant Reduction

-Our top priority was to learn how the Jolie Shower Filter would affect our water quality, and that involved testing the filter ourselves to see which contaminants it targeted in our shower water.
+Our top priority was to learn how the Jolie Shower Head Filter would affect our water quality, and that involved testing the filter ourselves to see which contaminants it targeted in our shower water.

 Our “contaminant reduction” scoring category is also influenced by whether or not the water filter has obtained a performance certification from the NSF/ANSI, IAPMO, or the WQA.